-Dr. T recommends that you heal for at least 6 weeks after your clitoral hood reduction procedure to resume intercourse.
-She likes to see you in person to examine your healing before clearing you to resume your workout and sexual activity.
+We recommend you heal for at least 6 weeks after your clitoral hood reduction procedure to resume intercourse.
+We like to see you in person to evaluate your healing progress before clearing you to resume your workout routine and sexual activity.

 Clitoral hood reduction involves contouring and reshaping of the skin around the clitoris.
 The skin around the clitoris and the labia minora (inner lips of tissue around the vaginal opening) may be excessive, asymmetric, or affected by scar tissue from childbirth; the tissue around the clitoris, called the clitoral hood, may be overly long or stretched also.
 These factors, as well as any other anatomic findings, are carefully considered during the surgical planning of a clitoral hood reduction treatment.
 Given the sensitivity of the surgical area, this procedure requires high technical expertise, extensive training and experience of the surgeon, and great compliance with treatment instructions of the patient.
 Ensuring patients are fully prepared to undergo clitoral hood reduction starts by building a close, trusting relationship with each patient.

 At Aviva Plastic Surgery, your intimate wellness journey begins with your initial consultation, during which we want to hear all about you, your concerns, and your goals.
-After this, expert cosmetic gynecologic surgeon Dr. Taghechian performs a thorough examination, develops a customized treatment plan, and explains all available options to help you determine which approach will help you achieve your goals while fulfilling your needs.
+After this, our expert staff performs a thorough examination, develops a customized treatment plan, and explains all available options to help you determine which approach will help you achieve your goals while fulfilling your needs.

 In many instances, clitoral hood reduction is performed in combination with surgical labiaplasty.
 Occasionally, the clitoral hood reduction procedure is done by itself.

 Unlike other surgeries, clitoral hood reduction is a women’s wellness treatment which is often done as an outpatient procedure and completed in about 1 hour.
-Dr. Taghechian commonly performs clitoral hood reduction treatments in our luxurious, state-of-the-art office, using the help of relaxing laughing gas (also known as ProNox) and injectable numbing medicine.
-In certain cases, Dr. Taghechian combines clitoral hood reduction procedures with other treatments in the operating room and with the help of general anesthesia.
+We commonly perform clitoral hood reduction treatments in our luxurious, state-of-the-art office, using the help of relaxing laughing gas (also known as ProNox) and injectable numbing medicine.
+In certain cases, we combine clitoral hood reduction procedures with other treatments in the operating room and with the help of general anesthesia.
 Dissolvable sutures are used to seal the surgical site, and patients return home to rest shortly after completion of treatment.